-Azafaros B.V. announced today that the first cohort of healthy subjects has been dosed in a two-part Phase 1 clinical study with clinical candidate AZ-3102, a first-in-class small molecule compound being developed for the treatment of rare neurogenetic disorders.
+Azafaros B.V., an Amsterdam UMC spin-off, announced today that the first cohort of healthy subjects has been dosed in a two-part Phase 1 clinical study with clinical candidate AZ-3102, a first-in-class small molecule compound being developed for the treatment of rare neurogenetic disorders.

 This double-blind, placebo-controlled, Phase 1 study is evaluating the safety and tolerability of ascending single- (SAD) and multiple-doses (MAD) of AZ-3102 administered orally to healthy subjects.
 The pharmacokinetic properties of AZ-3102 and its pharmacodynamic effects on specific glycosphingolipid biomarkers will also be assessed.
 The results of this study will support establishing the dose levels and dosage regimen suitable for administration to patients in future clinical studies.